Skip to content

 3. Drag and drop the new certificate or use Select file to upload it.

-4. While the new certificate is being installed, the IP Fabric GUI can be unresponsive for a few seconds.
+4. While the new certificate is being installed, the IP Fabric GUI may be unresponsive for a few seconds.

 5. Refresh the IP Fabric GUI in your browser.